inverno-io/inverno-core/doc/reference-guide.md

 ### Gradle

-Since version 6.4, it is also possible to use [Gradle](https://gradle.org/) to build Winter module projects.
+Since version 6.4, it is also possible to use [Gradle][gradle] to build Winter module projects.
 Here is a sample `build.gradle` file:

 ```groovy
 plugins {